NXPHoverGames/RDDRONE-BMS772/README.md

 # RDDRONE-BMS772
 NuttX source code for RDDRONE-BMS772

-This readme files will explain how to get the right nuttx and nuttx-apps repository with the BMS3.4 patches and build the BMS software (create a binary file)
+This readme files will explain how to get the right nuttx and nuttx-apps repository with the BMS3.4 patches and build the BMS software (create a binary file).
 This will work best on a linux machine, you could use a virtual machine for it.

+Get the files in this repository.

 ## Get the incubator nuttx and apps
-Make a usefull folder to have the files in, like drones or RDDRONE-BMS772 Linux command:
+Make a usefull folder to place the files in, like drones or keep it in the folder RDDRONE-BMS772.
+Linux command:
 ```bash
 mkdir -p drones